At home coeliac test to identify coeliac disease antibodies with online results in 5 days.

 - Endomysial Antibodies (EMA)

-1% of the world population suffers from Coeliac disease.
-Coeliac disease is an autoimmune disease in which the immune system believes that gluten is a threat.
+1% of the world population suffers from Celiac disease.
+Celiac disease is an autoimmune disease in which the immune system believes that gluten is a threat.

-There are 300 symptoms of Coeliac disease however the symptoms include:
+There are 300 symptoms of Celiac disease however the symptoms include:

 - severe bloating